kaelynj/sanctuary-amongst-the-stars/Game Mechanics/The Mesh/Common Mesh Uses.md

 ---
 Entoptic tags are a way for people to "tag" a physical person, place or object with virtual data.
 These e-tags are stored in networks local to the tagged item and move with the item if it changes location.
 E-tags are viewable in AR and can hold almost any type of data, though short notes and pictures are the most common.
 E-tags are often linked to particular social networks or circles within that network so that people can leave notes, reviews, memorabilia, media, and similar things for friends and colleagues.

 Finding hidden tags in an area requires an [[Skills#Interface|Interface Test]] at -30 at best or may be impossible without access to the right networks/devices (GM discretion).
-Even when found, they may require [[Devices & Authentication#Encryption|decryption]].
+Even when found, they may require [[Devices#Encryption|decryption]].